zgwl/cpp-grpc-react-boilerplate/README.md

 grpcurl -d '{"name":"alex"}' -plaintext localhost:9090 helloworld.Greeter/SayHello
 ```

+An alternative tool is [grpcui](https://github.com/fullstorydev/grpcui).
+It's similar to `grpcurl`, but provides a much nicer and friendly UI.

 ### Frontend

 When the proto files get updated, it's required to re-generate the client Javascript files by running the `protoc` command above.